spraoi/common-ui/packages/gatsby-plugin/README.md

 ## Usage

-Add the plugin to you `gatsby-config.js` like so:
+Add the plugin to your Gatsby config file like so:

 ```javascript
 module.exports = {